Clara Schumann: Film

 Clara Schumann has been portrayed on screen many times.
 Träumerei (Dreaming), the oldest known Schumann film, premiered on 3 May 1944 in Zwickau.
 Possibly the best-known film is Song of Love (1947) starring Katharine Hepburn as Clara, Paul Henreid as Robert, and Robert Walker as Brahms.

 In 1954, Loretta Young portrayed her on The Loretta Young Show in Season 1, Episode 26: The Clara Schumann Story (first aired on 21 March 1954), in which she supports the composing career of her husband, played by George Nader, alongside Shelley Fabares and Carleton G. Young.

 Two more recent German films are Frühlingssinfonie (Spring Symphony) (1983), starring Nastassja Kinski as Clara, and the 2008 Helma Sanders-Brahms' film Geliebte Clara (Beloved Clara), where she is portrayed by Martina Gedeck.

+Theater

+Clara Schumann's life has been explored in the chamber opera Clara by composer Victoria Bond and librettist Barbara Zinn-Krieger and the two-act opera Ghost Variations by composer Tony Manfredonia and librettist Aiden K. Feltkamp.
+Twin Spirits, a live theatrical performance involving a chamber ensemble of actors, singers, and musicians, also delves into Clara Schumann's life story.
+Elfriede Jelinek wrote the play Clara S, musikalische Tragödie (1982) about a fictional meeting between Clara Schumann and Gabriele D'Annunzio.

 Banknote and conservatory

 An image of Clara Schumann from an 1835 lithograph by Andreas Staub was featured on the 100 Deutsche Mark banknote from 2 January 1989 until the adoption of the euro on 1 January 2002.
-The back of the banknote shows a grand piano she played and the exterior of Dr. Hoch's Konservatorium, where she taught.
+The back of the banknote shows a grand piano she played and the exterior of Dr. Hoch's Konservatorium.
 The great hall of the conservatory's new building is named after her.

+Media

+Compared to her contemporaries, Schumann's music is not often found in media or soundtracks, except in documentaries and educational films.
+In Geliebte Clara (Beloved Clara), selections from Three Romances, Op.
+11, are her only compositions displayed in the film, played by pianist Jenõ Jandó.
+The "Clara" motif of five descending notes, initially written by her husband in her Romance Varie was re-interpreted many times by both her husband and Johannes Brahms.
+The motif is strongly associated with the love between Clara and Robert; it can be heard throughout the film Song of Love (1947).
+In the British science fiction television series Doctor Who, character Clara Oswald has a leitmotif which is somewhat similar to the "Clara" motif.

+Schumann's music is found in educational material, emphasizing her stature and remarkable presence as a female composer in a male dominated field.
+Her music is recorded and compiled by artists in the 21st century, such as Lara Downes's 2019 Album For Love Of You, a compilation of music by Robert and Clara Schumann, released in celebration of the bicentenary of her birth.